 Invite students to walk mindfully around the mandalas upon completion for an added boost of calm.
 Target audience: all ages.

 5. Bring the beach home with sand art bottles.

 Use recycled glass bottles or jars if possible.
 If sand in your area is too dark to dye, make beach combing jars instead.
 Target audience: young students in pre-K to grade 3.

 6. Celebrate British Columbia's Indigenous heritage by weaving a wild blackberry basket.

 Ensure to wear gloves, use native species, and clean the vines well to avoid getting pricked by pesky thorns!
-Use your basket to collect ripe blackberries or other safe-to-eat foraged foods.
+Use your basket to collect ripe blackberries or other safe-to-eat foraged foods or traditional plants.
+Watch master basket maker Brenda Crabtree craft a traditional cedar basket here.
 Target audience: secondary students in grades 8-12.

 7. Craft a leaf clay dish to preserve nature's beauty year-round.

 Paint the whole dish one colour or decorate it with an intricate design - it's up to you!
 Target audience: intermediate students in grades 4-7.